treehouses/rpi-couchdb/README.md

 ## Where it hosted

-This work is hosted in [treehouses/couchdb](https://hub.docker.com/r/treehouses/couchdb/)
+This work is hosted in [treehouses/couchdb](https://hub.docker.com/r/treehouses/couchdb/).
+It is a multi architecture image.

+## Supported architectures
+ `amd64`, `arm`, `arm64`

+ (Note: The image for `amd64` is the official couchdb docker image, which can also be found at [amd64/couchdb](https://hub.docker.com/r/amd64/couchdb/))

 ## Naming and Versioning

 Currently we maintain multi-architecture repository of 2.x.x version as well as 1.7.1 of CouchDB.
-Supported architectures: `amd64, arm`

 For RPi CouchDB 1.7.1
 ```